Case study · synthetic but defensible

 A mid-stage HealthTech SaaS (~80 people, $14M ARR) had two enterprise customers parking PoCs behind security review.
 They had a trust-boundary narrative, not a runtime-verifiable artifact.
 After dropping in the open-source SDK and sending a 22-page Procurement Packet, the customer's auditor signed off in a 30-minute call.
 Net spend: ~$18K/year saved + ~36 engineering-hours/month recovered.

 Synthetic but defensible.
-The vendor profile, customer profile, timeline, and numbers below are illustrative — they describe the shape of how a real KGE rollout lands, not a closed customer.
+The vendor profile, customer profile, timeline, and numbers below are illustrative.
+They describe the shape of how a real KGE rollout lands, not a closed customer.
 Industry benchmarks cited where used.
 We'll replace this with a named-customer version as soon as one ships; if you want to be that customer, open a contact thread.

 The vendor